 Everything else, including the setting crown at 4 hours and a pair of broad sword-shaped hour and minute hands is the same.
 Well, the price is different, too: while the 2010 model was available at as low as €535, this new SportTaucher K starts at €690: an increase of almost 30 percent in just three years and a half!
 As usual for Archimede, this is just a starting price: as soon as you start adding options (like a fancy Milanaise mesh bracelet or a transparent case back cover), the watch gets even more expensive.

-Well, for a model that is built of highest-quality components made either in-house or bought from Swiss manufacturers and features a very original design, the price is not terribly high.
+Well, for a model that is built of highest-quality components made either in-house or bought from Swiss manufacturers and features an original design, the price is not terribly high.
 In fact, I could even call it modest if only it wasn’t climbing north at such an overwhelming rate.

 Build quality: 5/5